Additivity, subadditivity and linearity: automatic continuity and quantifier weakening: Cauchy theory

-\textbf{Proof}. (i)$\rightarrow $(ii): If $A$ is bounded above on a non-negligible Baire/measurable set $L$, then it is bounded above on $L+L,$ which by the Steinhaus-Piccard-Pettis Sum-Theorem ([BinO9, Th.
-E]; cf. [BinO11]) contains an interval.
+\textbf{Proof}. (i)$\rightarrow $(ii): If $A$ is bounded above on a non-negligible Baire/measurable set $L$, then it is bounded above on $L+L,$ which contains an interval by the \textit{Steinhaus-Piccard-Pettis Sum-Theorem} ([BinO9, Th.
+E]; cf. [GroE], [BinO11] and the recent [BinO18]).

 (ii)$\rightarrow $(iii): By additivity, $(\lim \sup )_{M}$ holds for some $M\in \mathbb{R}.$